My husband, son, and I have always been a two-dog family.

 In our house, everyone has a job when it comes to the puppy.

-As the designated dog trainer, my job is to use positive reinforcement techniques like clicker training and verbal praise to shape our puppy’s behaviors.
+My job is to use positive reinforcement techniques like clicker training and verbal praise to shape our puppy’s behaviors as the designated dog trainer.
 My husband and son’s job is to learn these techniques from me and follow my lead when alone with the puppy.

 Even Simba has a job!
 It’s up to him to teach the puppy how to play politely.
 Dogs copy dogs, so the puppy learns good behaviors just by watching Simba be Simba.
 Hopefully, she doesn’t start picking up his bad behaviors, like chasing after squirrels!